 String getSelectors()returns the selector split into its discrete elements.
 I.e given the URI

-SelectorUtil is a utility class that provides two methods which are basically shortcuts to the getters in
+SelectorUtil is a utility class already existing before Magnolia 4.5.
+It provides two methods which are basically shortcuts to the getters in

 String getSelector(int index)